grantnorwood/expedia-e2e/exercise-1/README.md

 ## What we learned

-- [x] How to spin up our webserver to serve the example website (VeRBO)
+- [x] How to spin up our webserver to serve the example website (Verbo)

 ## Up next